dbartilson/cc_abstemious/README.md

 ## Usage

-`CC-ABSTEMIOUS` supports `.json` input files which specify the following analysis fields:
+`cc_abstemious` supports `.json` input files which specify the following analysis fields:

 * Mesh file in `.vtk` format [^1][^2][^3]
 * Body index in the mesh file [^3]